GauravAnand30/MedicalBot/README.md

 # Medical RAG Q&A

 MedicalBot is an AI-powered chatbot designed to assist with medical inquiries by retrieving relevant information from a vast collection of medical texts.
-It utilizes retrieval-augmented generation (RAG) to enhance response accuracy.

-## Features
-- **Medical Document Parsing:** Extracts structured data from medical PDFs using PyPDF.

-- **Text Chunking:** Splits documents into smaller, meaningful chunks for better retrieval accuracy.

-- **Embedding Generation:** Converts text chunks into numerical embeddings using sentence-transformers from Hugging Face.

-- **Vector Database (Pinecone on AWS):** Stores embeddings in Pinecone for efficient similarity searches.

-- **Query Processing:** Uses cosine similarity to match user queries with relevant document chunks.

-- **Context Retrieval:** Fetches the most relevant text chunks based on query relevance.

-- **LLM Response Generation (OpenAI API):** Generates responses using OpenAI’s model with retrieved context.

-- **Interactive UI:** Built with FastAPI and designed using HTML, CSS, and Bootstrap for a smooth user experience.

-- **Deployment:** Runs locally for development with embeddings stored on AWS Pinecone.

-- **User Interaction:** Handles user queries, retrieves relevant data, and displays responses dynamically.

-# Medical RAG Q&A

-MedicalBot is an AI-powered chatbot designed to assist with medical inquiries by retrieving relevant information from a vast collection of medical texts.
 It utilizes **Retrieval-Augmented Generation (RAG)** to enhance response accuracy, ensuring users receive precise and contextually relevant medical information.